torvalds/linux/Documentation/networking/filter.rst

 via SO_ATTACH_FILTER to the kernel. `tcpdump -i em1 port 22 -ddd` displays what is being placed into this structure.

-Although we were only speaking about sockets here, BPF in Linux is used in many more places.
+Although we were only speaking about sockets here, BPF in GNU/Linux is used in many more places.
 There's xt_bpf for netfilter, cls_bpf in the kernel qdisc layer, SECCOMP-BPF (SECure COMPuting [1]_), and lots of other places such as team driver, PTP code, etc where BPF is being used.